P-DRUM: Post-hoc Descriptor-based Residual Uncertainty Modeling for Machine Learning Potentials: Introduction

-There also exists another line of research that has explored UQ in MLIPs through the usage of model descriptors and prediction errors, based on the assumption that high prediction error structures should have higher uncertainty than low prediction error on average. \citet{vita2025ltau} proposed loss trajectory analysis for uncertainty (LTAU), which leverages per-atom force error predictions to train an uncertainty model.
+Model descriptors have been shown to be effective in various downstream applications such as chemical property prediction~\citep{descriptor1, descriptor2}.
+Also, they have been combined with prediction errors for UQ, under the assumption that structures with higher prediction errors tend to exhibit greater uncertainty on average. \citet{vita2025ltau} proposed loss trajectory analysis for uncertainty (LTAU), which leverages per-atom force error predictions to train an uncertainty model.
 While effective, this method requires logging the loss trajectory for every atom and is limited to capturing uncertainty in per-atom force predictions.
 In Orb-v3~\citep{rhodes2025orb}, prediction errors are discretized in a manner inspired by pLDDT in Alphafold~\citep{alphafold}, enabling joint optimization of the UQ objective alongside the prediction objective during model training.
 In contrast to post-hoc methods, UQ objective of pLDDT is optimized jointly with the model training process.
 For methods that are post-hoc that only utilizes model descriptor features,~\citet{janet2019quantitative} proposed to calculate the average feature distance between a test point and its k-nearest neighbors in the training data using revised autocorrelation descriptors. \citet{zhu2023fast} demonstrated the utility of fitting a Gaussian mixture model (GMM) for UQ in NequIP~\citep{nequip}.
 To the best of our knowledge, there has been limited study of post-hoc methods that explicitly estimate prediction errors using only the trained model, without requiring detailed training logs or specialized optimization procedures during training.

-In this paper, we explore post-hoc descriptor-based residual learning (PDRL) that utilize model descriptors of a trained graph neural network potential to estimate prediction error.
+In this paper, we explore post-hoc descriptor-based residual uncertainty modeling (P-DRUM) that utilize model descriptors of a trained graph neural network potential to estimate prediction error.
 These residuals act as proxies for prediction error, enabling efficient and scalable UQ without modifying the original model architecture or training process.
-We investigate multiple variants of PDRL for energy and force errors: error-norm learning and deviation learning.
+We investigate multiple variants of P-DRUM for energy and force errors: error-norm learning and deviation learning.
 Error-norm learning predicts a scalar representing the norm of the error, while deviation learning models the intrinsic error directly, maintaining the same format as the original prediction.